omer-77/knawat-npm-javascript-sdk/README.md

   autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
 });

-// Provide instance with your store credentials and autoLimit object if want to enable the Rate Limit const mp = new MP({
+// Provide instance with your store credentials and autoLimit object if want to enable the Rate Limit or pass false if not want to enable the autoLimit const mp = new MP({
   key: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
   secret: 'XXXXXXXXXXXXXXXXXXXXXXXX',
-  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
+  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 } | false,
 });

-// If don't want to enabled the Rate Limit Feature then pass the autoLimit False const mp = new MP({
-  key: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
-  secret: 'XXXXXXXXXXXXXXXXXXXXXXXX',
-  autoLimit: false,
-});

-// Or use your store id/URL and pass autoLimit object if want to enable the RateLimit
+// Or use your store id/URL and pass autoLimit object if want to enable the RateLimit or pass false if not want to enable the autoLimit
 // Supported using basic auth only const mp = new MP({
   store: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
-  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
+  autoLimit: { bucketSize: 2, interval: 1000 } | false,
-});

-// If don't want to enabled the Rate Limit Feature then pass the autoLimit False const mp = new MP({
-  store: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
-  autoLimit: false,
 });
 ```